Installation

 Installing GPU Extensions

-ASPIRE does support GPUs, depending on several external packages.
+ASPIRE does support using a GPU, depending on several external packages.
 The collection of GPU extensions can be installed using pip.
 Extensions are grouped based on CUDA versions.
 To find the CUDA driver version, run nvidia-smi on the intended system.

 CUDA GPU Extension Versions